 From the context menu, open permissions for the team room.

-Add an account, set the permissions for Administer to Allow, and save the changes.
+Add an organization, set the permissions for Administer to Allow, and save the changes.

 Permissions to open team room events